nusnlp/esc/README.md

 - When you run the testing, make sure you run the prediction with the correct model and correct vocab file.
 Both files are dependent to the base systems you are combining.

 ## License
-The source code and models in this repository are licensed under the Apache License Version 2.0 (see [License](./LICENSE.txt))
+The source code and models in this repository are licensed under the GNU General Public License Version 3 (see [License](./LICENSE.txt)).